loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 4. **Different numbers have different successors**: Each collapse is distinct
 5. **Induction**: Properties propagate through collapse sequence

-These aren't arbitrary rules but necessary features of recursive consciousness.
+These aren't arbitrary rules but necessary features of recursive observer.

 ### 5.9.2 Induction as Collapse Propagation